 - Official Graduate Records Examination Chemistry Subject test scores (optional but highly recommended)

-- Official English Language Proficiency test scores All International Students should click the link to the left to verify whether or not you will be required to submit scores for English Proficiency.
+- Official English Language Proficiency test scores All International Students should click the link to verify whether or not you will be required to submit scores for English Proficiency.

 Areas Of Study